Andrea of Scribble Snap Travel shares her story of how she healed a broken heart through travel.

 Traveling as a Couple

-Following a ten-day trip to Vietnam in 2013, his perspective on both travel and life had changed, and within months, I found myself selling up and leaving Dubai all over again, this time with him.
+Following a ten-day trip to Vietnam, his perspective on both travel and life had changed, and within months, I found myself selling up and leaving Dubai all over again, this time with him.

 We travelled around Vietnam, Thailand, Cambodia, Bali and India for nine months.
 And while it wasn't always plain sailing, on the whole, it was the trip of a lifetime.